TejShind/FindMaximumByGeneric/README.md

 1) Welcome message.
 2) Print array by using generics.
 3) Print array without using generics.
-4) Find the maximum from given Integer.
+4) Find the maximum from given Integer values.
+5) Find the maximum from given Flot values.